b3sser/Pathfinder-latex/README.md

 Look at ```example-character.tex``` for guidance

-#### Auto-calculation of stats
-If you want auto-calculation, make sure to leave the fields supporting this feature blank or remove the command entirely.

-When working with auto-calculation, you can overwrite selected values with your own input (e.g. when an feat you have changes that value), simply by using the command like you would in a sheet without auto-calculation.
-The calculated value is only set as the default and can be overwritten this way.

-#### More Tips
+#### Tips & Tricks
 - Each stat has a custom command, listed and sorted in the empty sheet.
 The names of the commands should tell you, what Stat goes in there.
-If there are options, multiple arguments or other things special to a command, they will be explained in a comment right above it.
+If there are options, multiple arguments or other things special to a command, they will be explained in a comment.
-- For most fields, if you want to leave a command blank for auto-calculation or because that field should stay blank, you can just delete the command for a cleaner tex-file and everything should still work as expected.
+- For Skills and Weapons, if you want to leave a line completely blank, you can just delete it for a cleaner tex-file and everything should still work as expected.
+If it doesn't, please open an issue.

-- Multiline-fields have automatic line-wrap, for others use ```\\``` where needed
+- Some fields have automatic line-wrap, for others use ```\\``` where needed
 - All fields have a default font size to fit with a normal amount of input.
 You can change the size for selected fields by adding a size command before your actual input.
     - Sizes: ```\Huge```, ```\huge```, ```\LARGE```, ```\Large```, ```\large```, ```\normalsize```, ```\small```, ```\footnotsize```, ```\scriptsize```, ```\tiny```

+- If you need to overwrite the auto-calculated values, you can often do so, by using ```\renewcommand``` *after* the command it is associated with. *E.g. using ```\renewcommand{\ACtotal}{20}``` after the ```\AC{}{}{}``` command.* You can find out, what the values are called by checking the respective ```commands.tex``` for the page.
+If you have trouble with this, feel free to contact me for advice and custom solutions any time.

 ## Compilation & Dependencies
 This Template is designed to be compiled with **XeLaTeX**.
 XeTeX may also work but is not explicitely tested.